U.S. Q2 growth revised up, Fed still seen in play

 Fed Chairman Ben Bernanke could offer more clarity on the outlook for monetary policy when he speaks at a gathering of central bankers in Jackson Hole, Wyoming, on Friday.

-The Fed's Beige Book report, which offers a snapshot of the economy, described economic activity as continuing to "gradually" expand in July and early August.
-It noted, however, that manufacturing activity was softening in many regions of the country.

 Stocks on Wall Street were little changed for a third straight day as investors opted to wait for Bernanke's speech.
-Treasury debt prices fell, while the dollar eked out modest gains versus a basket of currencies.
+Treasury debt prices fell, while the dollar rose marginally against a basket of currencies.

 EXPORTS ECLIPSE INVENTORIES